 I think both storytelling and visuals are complementary.
 One without the other is not enough to correctly grasp the scope and feel of the game, especially in the initial design phases.

-Loris's game Brush Chronicles features a pencil rubber detaches from the pencil grip & wreaks havoc on the art world by erasing masterpieces.
-The object of the game is to take on the role of the paint brush that restores the works of art & stop the evil eraser!
+Loris's game Brush Chronicles features a pencil rubber that detaches from the pencil grip & wreaks havoc on the art world by erasing masterpieces.
+The object of the game is to take on the role of the paintbrush that restores the works of art & stops the evil eraser!

 How do you see your future in the gaming industry?
 Are there areas you would like to specialize in?